Comparateur énergie Comparator Moving house 16 August 2022 • 16 minutes

 2. Your owner has required you to use an energy contract which they themselves have taken out: This situation gives rise to two other sub-scenarios.
 Either your owner has required you to pay a fixed monthly sum, or you have had to make provisional payments based on your actual consumption.
 In the first case, your situation is in order, and you don’t have to do anything.
 In the second case, you will have to sort out the adjustment with your lessor.

->> Read more: Tenant: all you need to know about electricity and gas contracts
+All you need to know about electricity and gas contracts for tenants

 Normally, you do not need to turn off your meter when you move house.
 However, this special procedure may be safer if the next occupant or your owner refuse to sign the energy transfer form.
 To protect yourself from any possible dispute, you can ask your network administrator to turn off your meter.
 This will cut off the energy supply for this accommodation, and the next occupant will have to ask for the meter to be turned on again.
 Turning off the meter is free of charge, but there will be a cost involved in turning it on again.